elastic/snyk-github-issue-creator/README.md

 -   **Batch**: If specified, the selected findings will be combined into a single GitHub issue (see this [example](screenshot-issue-batch.png)).
+-   **Minimum severity level**: Vulnerabilities will only be displayed if they meet the minimum severity level.
+Valid options are 'low', 'medium', or 'high'.
 -   **Auto generate**: If specified, GitHub issues will be automatically generated without a confirmation prompt (e.g. if you want to run this as part of a CI pipeline).